-Reprinted with permission from Chris Harrison and the editor of the Bulletin of Primitive Technology.
+Reprinted with permission from the editor of the Bulletin of Primitive Technology.

 The simple sling is often neglected when reviewing the long history of ranged warfare.
 Scholars typically focus on the simple thrown spear (javelin), atlatl, throwing axe, bow, and crossbow.
 However, in experienced hands, the sling was arguably the most effective personal projectile weapon until the 15th century, surpassing the accuracy and deadliness of the bow and even of early firearms.

 Ranged weapons have played an important role in organized warfare since its inception.
 Some of the earliest uses of military formations are depicted in Neolithic cave paintings, where archers are seen in a line (Ferrill, 1985).
 This strategic grouping meant the collective firepower of the unit was greater than the sum of its individual parts (Ferrill, 1985).
 Because Neolithic clans were small, perhaps a few hundred people at most, the use of formations in infantry combat occurred considerably later.
 It was not until the dawn of civilization, when surplus food and goods could support armies, that infantry numbers grew large enough to merit the use of shield walls, columns, and other formations.